jessicasu123/strategize/doc/progress1/PRESENTATION_PLAN.md

         * Similar to the GamePiece API, because of the well named methods and comments this code can help code written in other parts of the program be more readable because the FileHandler method names make it clear what is happening.
 * (BRIAN) describe two use cases in detail that show off how to use one or more of the APIs described previously

 1.)
-Use Case: User selects to play Connect 4 game in the Game Center menu
+Use Case: User selects to play Connect 4 game in the Game Center menu and is presented with starting configuration

 *  A controller is created and passed in as a parameter for the Connect 4 GameView